2023 Best Visual & Performing Arts Schools in the Southeast Region

 Full Visual & Performing Arts at University of North Carolina at Chapel Hill Report

-Auburn University ranked #15 on this year’s Best Visual & Performing Arts Schools in the Southeast Region list.
-Auburn is a fairly large public school located in the small city of Auburn.
+Auburn University came in at #15 in this year’s edition of the Best Visual & Performing Arts Schools in the Southeast Region ranking.
+Auburn is a very large public school located in the small city of Auburn.

 After completing their degree, visual and performing arts graduates from Auburn carry an average student debtload of $25,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $618.

-Read full report on Visual & Performing Arts at Auburn University
+Full Visual & Performing Arts at Auburn University Report

-University of Arkansas landed the #16 spot in the 2023 rankings for the best visual and performing arts programs.
-UARK is a very large public school located in the small city of Fayetteville.
+University of Arkansas ranked #16 on this year’s Best Visual & Performing Arts Schools in the Southeast Region list.
+UARK is a fairly large public school located in the small city of Fayetteville.

 Visual & Performing Arts majors at UARK take out an average of $26,227 in student loans while working on their egree.